davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 ### Critical Decisions

-When you are trying to send someone to the moon, you need to make a large number of critical decisions: decisions about what fuel to use, how much oxygen to send, how to insulate the cabin, what weather to launch in, what trajectories to take, what orbit to occupy, what material to re-enter with, what computers to install, what programs to write, and so on -- to give just an obviously over-simplified, high-level list.
+When you are trying to send someone to the moon, you need to make a large number of critical decisions.
+Decisions like:

+* what fuel to use
+* how much oxygen to send
+* how to insulate the cabin
+* what weather to launch in
+* what trajectories to take
+* what orbit to occupy
+* what material to re-enter with
+* what computers to install
+* what programs to write

+And so on.
+Just to give an obvious, off-the-cuff, high-level list.

 All of these are _critical_ decisions, meaning that each has the potential to sink the project.
 Get just *one* of them wrong -- send too little oxygen,